 Presidential Inauguration Gala

 Society members most highly anticipated event is our inauguration gala.
-In 2009, our gala was held at the Museum of National History and this year it is at the National Museum of Women in the Arts.
-Our 2013 gala was also featured in The Washington Post.
+In 2009, our gala was held at the Museum of National History and, in 2013 and 2017, it was held at the National Museum of Women in the Arts.
+Our 2013 gala was featured in The Washington Post.